ewjay/fapiwiki/FAPI_Meeting_Notes_2018-04-11.rst

 http://eur-lex.europa.eu/resource.html?uri=cellar:6793c578-22e6-11e8-ac73-01aa75ed71a1.0001.02/DOC_1&format=PDF

-Nat suggested to look at Box 2 in P.8 that states:
+Nat suggested looking at Box 2 in P.8 that states:

-EC encourage and will support joint efforts by market players to develop, by mid-2019, standardized API that are compliant with the PSD and GDPR as a basis for a European open banking eco-system covering payment and other accounts.
+EC encourage and will support joint efforts by market players to develop, by mid-2019, standardized API that is compliant with the PSD and GDPR as a basis for a European open banking eco-system covering payment and other accounts.

 and pointed out that communicating with them through TC 68 might be an important strategy for us.